britram/taps-transports/draft-ietf-taps-transports-06.md

 The transport protocol components analyzed in this document which can be used as a basis for defining common transport service features, normalized and separated into categories, are as follows:

-- Destination selection
+- Addressing
   - unicast
   - broadcast (IPv4 only)
   - multicast
   - anycast
+  - something on ports and NAT

+- Multihoming support
-  - transport layer multihoming for resilience
+  - multihoming for resilience
-  - transport layer mobility
+  - multihoming for mobility
+  - multihoming for load-balancing
+  -> Application might wnat to decide if packet will be sent simultaneously over multiple interfaces as well as handover latency and interleave delay

+- Multiplexing
-  - port multiplexing
+  - application to port mapping
-  - service codes

-- Connection setup
-  - connection setup with feature negotiation and application-to-port mapping

 - Delivery
   - reliable delivery